 Plan for Pre-K

-Pre-kindergarten (pre-K) helps to ensure that all children have a strong start in school and life!
+Pre-K for All helps ensure that all children have a strong start in school and life!

 Start thinking about pre-K programs when your child is enrolled in 3-K or another three-year-old preschool program, or when they are three years old.
 In New York City, children are eligible to apply to pre-K in the calendar year they turn four.
 Every child in NYC whose family submits a pre-K application is guaranteed a pre-K offer.